Make contributing easy

 Developers and designers: what you need to do

-- Keep your management informed of the time and resources you require to support other contributors.
+- Keep your managers informed of the time and resources you require to support other contributors.

 Further reading